28-Day Planner: Day 3 [TFNG]

-Follow some basic rules (and watch my videos below) to help you understand the way these questions work.
+Follow some of my basic strategies to help you understand the way these questions work.

 Let’s start with the basics.